BESTÅ Frame, walnut effect light gray,

 IKEA of Sweden

 Must be completed with BESTÅ suspension rail if you choose to mount the frame on the wall.
-This frame requires 1 suspension rail, sold separately.
+This frame requires 2 suspension rails, sold separately.

 Different wall materials require different types of fasteners.
 Use fasteners suitable for the walls in your home.

 The max load for a wall-hung frame depends on the wall material.

 47¼" wide frames require 5 legs, or 4 legs and 1 BESTÅ supporting leg.

 - Particle- and fiberboard with honeycomb paper filling (100% recycled paper), Paper foil, Plastic edging, Plastic edging, Plastic edging, Paper foil